-Joe Lorig, who has 17 years of coaching experience including eight years as a defensive coordinator and two years as a special teams coordinator, has been named Utah State's linebackers coach it was announced Thursday by Aggie head coach Matt Wells.
-Lorig replaces Kevin Clune who was recently named the defensive coordinator at Hawai'i.
+Joe Lorig, who has 17 years of coaching experience, including eight years as a defensive coordinator and two years as a special teams coordinator, is in his first season as Utah State's linebackers coach.

-During the 2013 season at Arizona State, the Sun Devils won the South Division of the Pac-12 Conference with an 8-1 record and participated in the National University Holiday Bowl in San Diego and finished its season ranked 21st in the Associated Press poll with a 10-4 record.
+During the 2013 season at Arizona State, the Sun Devils won the South Division of the Pac-12 Conference with an 8-1 record, participated in the National University Holiday Bowl in San Diego and finished its season ranked 21st in the Associated Press poll with a 10-4 record.

 In 2013, Lorig coached two cornerbacks who earned various Pac-12 accolades, including Robert Nelson who earned first-team all-conference honors and finished the year ranking 19th in the nation in interceptions (0.4 pg), while Osahon Irabor garnered Pac-12 second-team honors.
 The ASU defense finished the season ranking third in the nation with 21 interceptions.